 He has published one of the more important American war novels of the last century, being compared by critics to Mailer, Dos Passos, Jones and Crane.

-Argo’s only been married twice, so he has no pressing momentum for pumping out book after book, as some novelists must to do to survive--alimony, you know--to hold onto the socially accepted and expected “famous” status.
-Famous, Argo’s not.
+Argo’s only been married twice, so he has no pressing momentum for pumping out book after book, as some novelists must to do to survive--alimony/support-wise.

-He is the author of the fine novels you see in this website and maybe others but so far undiscovered.
-Other works are in his head and perhaps going down on paper in the future, when gardening gets boring.
+He is the author of the fine novels you see in this website and maybe others but thus far relatively undiscovered.
+Other works are in his head and perhaps going down on paper.

 Argo lives with his wife Mary and their cattle dog Prince, now that kids have left the nest, in a slow-going community of San Diego.